yacko1975/jquery-idleTimeout/README.md

 Idle (no activity) timer and logout redirect for jQuery.
 Works cross-browser with multiple windows and tabs within the same domain.

-Edit the configuration options at top of script, or you may configure the options when you call the function at run-time.
+Edit the configuration options at top of script, or you may configure the options when you call the idleTimeout function at run-time.
 Configure the 'activityEvents' variable to set which user actions will be considered 'being active'.

-Pops up up a warning dialog box with 2 buttons after the 'idleTimeLimit' amount of time of 'inactivity'.
+Pops up up a warning dialog box with 2 buttons, 'Stay Logged In' & 'Log Out Now', after the 'idleTimeLimit' amount of time of 'inactivity'.
 Warning dialog will display for the 'dialogDisplayLimit' amount of time.

 ![Warning Dialog](https://raw.github.com/JillElaine/jquery-idleTimeout/master/warning_dialog.png)